Azure/manage-azure-policy/README.md

 # Manage Azure Policy Action

 With Manage Azure Policy Action you can now create or update Azure policies from your GitHub Workflows.
 Since workflows are totally customizable, you can have a complete control over the sequence in which Azure policies are rolled out.
-Its now even easier to follow safe deployment practices and catch regressions or bugs well before policies are applied on  critical resources.
+Its now even easier to follow safe deployment practices and catch regressions or bugs well before policies are applied on  critical resources. test change

 New to Azure Policy?
 Its an Azure service that lets you enforce organizational standards and asses compliance at scale.
 To know more check out: [Azure Policies - Overview](https://docs.microsoft.com/en-us/azure/governance/policy/overview)